bxparks/AceSegment/README.md

             * Implement the TM1637 protocol using `digitalWrite()`.
         * `SoftTmiFastInterface`
             * Implement the TM1637 protocol using `digitalWriteFast()`.
+* `WireInterface`
+    * Thin wrapper classes for communicating with LED modules using I2C.
+    * Used by `Ht16k33Module`.
+    * Currently only one implementation: `HardWireInterface`.
 * `LedModule`
     * Base interface for all hardware dependent implementation of a seven-segment LED module.